Improving Convergence and Generalization Using Parameter Symmetries: Applications to Other Optimization Algorithms

 Algorithm \ref{alg:learning-to-teleport} summarizes the training procedure.
 The vanilla gradient descent baseline (``GD'') uses the largest learning rate that does not lead to divergence ($3\times 10^{-4}$).
 The second baseline (``LSTM(update)'') learns the update $f_t$ only and does not perform teleportation ($g_t=I, \forall t$).
 The third baseline (``LSTM(lr,tele)'') learns the group element $g_t$ and the learning rate used to perform gradient descent instead of the update $f_t$.
 We keep training until adding more training trajectories does not improve convergence rate.
 We use 700 training trajectories for our approach, 600 for the second baseline, and 30 for the third baseline.

-\paragraph{Results.} By learning both the local update $f_t$ and nonlocal transformation $g_t$, the meta-optimizers successfully learn to learn faster.
+\textbf{Results.~~} By learning both the local update $f_t$ and non-local transformation $g_t$, our meta-optimizer successfully learns to learn faster.
 Figure \ref{fig:meta-learning} shows the improvement of our approach from the previous meta-learning method, which only learns $f_t$.
 Compared to the baselines, learning the two types of updates together (``LSTM(update,tele)'') achieves better convergence rate than learning them separately.
 Additionally, learning the group element $g_t$ eliminates the need for performing gradient ascent on the group manifold and reduces hyperparameter tuning for teleportation.
-As an example of successful integrations of teleportation into existing optimization algorithms, this toy experiment demonstrates the flexibility and promising applications of teleportation.
+As an example of successful integration of teleportation into existing optimization algorithms, this toy experiment demonstrates the flexibility and promising applications of teleportation.